raygj/consul-content/kubernetes/consul-minikube/readme.md

 - assuming dashboard and counting services are connected you will see the "count" incrementing
 - if there is a break in communication the dashboard will report a negative value
-	- this behavior will be used for t
+	- this behavior will be used for test intentions in the next section
+- visit the UI by hitting the URL listed in the target port for `dashboard-service-load-balancer`
+	- depending on your environment their may be a firewall, security group, or other connectivity adjustment required
+	- on AWS you will need to change the URL to match your public IP address

 ## Consul Intentions